-In the interests of transparency and free public access, all Institute publications are available and digitally archived on the Institute’s website: www.iop.pitt.edu.
-This ensures easy access not only for policy makers and experts, but for instructors, students, and any member of the general public interested in examining Institute publications and findings.
+In the interests of transparency and free public access, all Institute publications are available and digitally archived on this page.
+This ensures easy access not only for policy makers and experts, but for instructors, students, and any members of the general public interested in examining Institute publications and findings.
 The institute encourages the use of these materials – particularly case studies and status reports – in classrooms and public forums with the hope that they inform and catalyze meaningful discussions about regional developments, past and present.

-To request a presentation to your class or group in relation to any of these publications, please contact the Institute at email@example.com or 412-624-1837.
+To request a presentation to your class or group in relation to any of these publications, please contact Jennifer Haselrig at 412-624-1837 or by email at email@example.com.

 Reports and Special Projects

 The Institute’s annual report offers a comprehensive review of the activities of the Institute, with full coverage of seminars and briefings as well as a director’s note and committee cochair report.
 Simiarly, the Institute Impact report provides a brief summary of Insitute activities each year.

 Policy and research reports focus on the current status of one issue, including federal studies, state perspectives, and regional data and research.
 Past policy and research reports have addressed–among other issues–shale gas energy practices and the role of green infrastructure in Southwestern Pennsylvania.

 In a recent years, the Institute released several reports looking at critical issues facing the region including:

 - Criminal Justice in the 21st Century: Improving Incarceration Policies and Practices in Allegheny Count